NitaCristian/NitaCristian.github.io/Cpp/Lesson9/9-Classes and Objects.md

 ---

     Abstraction is an important concept in object-oriented languages.

-It empowers programmers to decide what attributes of a class need to remain known only to the class and its members with nobody outside it (with the exception of those declared as its “friends”) having access to it.
+    It empowers programmers to decide what attributes of a class need to remain known only to the class and its members with nobody outside it having access to it.

 ## Constructors